 “Shopping around for a better rate could reduce the interest you’re paying.
 Use online tools, like debt consolidation calculators, to see if you could reduce your monthly payments or possibly be debt-free faster by switching your borrowing.
 Just make sure that future spend is planned for and affordable so that you can continue to make your repayments.

 Managing your debt with a view to clearing most or all of your debts is a smart plan.
 Once you’re there, your next step might be to save a little each month by careful budgeting.
 Straightforward Money has lots of great advice about managing your debt and credit record or how to save and you can always pop into your local branch for a consultation.

-TSB offer Personal Loans for whatever you need from £7,500 to £25,000 over 1-7 years.
-You must be over 18+ and be a UK resident.
-Try our debt consolidation calculator to see if you could be better off consolidating your debt.
+TSB offers Personal Loans for whatever you need from £1,000 to £25,000 for 1-7 years.
+Try our debt consolidation calculator to see if you could be better off consolidating your debts.

 3.5% APR representative for TSB loans between £7,500 and £25,000 fixed for 1-5 years.
 You must be a UK resident and aged 18 or over.
 Subject to status.